multiparty/jiff/tests/regr-tests/README.md

-# Regression Test
+# Regression Test 📝

-This directory consists of a set of regression tests covering from simple arithmetics to statistics performed in the MPC protocol.
+This directory consists of a set of regression tests covering test cases from simple arithmetics to statistics performed in the MPC protocol.

 ## Before Getting Started
-The integration tests in this directory are run by JEST.
+The e2e tests in this directory are run by JEST.
 The package.json includes JEST installation, however, if needed, you can install it separately with `npm install --save-dev jest`.

 ## What is covered 🛒

 <table border="1">
     <tr>
-        <th>Name</th>
+        <b><th>Name</th></b>
-        <th>Description</th>
+        <b><th>Description</th></b>
     </tr>
     <tr>
         <td>Arithmetics</td>
-        <td>Arithmetic operations with Secret Integers and Normal Integers </td>
+        <td>Arithmetic operations with Secret Shares and Normal Integers </td>
     </tr>
     <tr>
         <td>Array</td>
-        <td>Arithmetic operations and Linear/Binary SearchDescription with Secret Array elements </td>
+        <td>Arithmetic operations and Linear/Binary Search with Secret Array elements </td>
     </tr>
     <tr>
         <td>Bits Share Comparison</td>